 - Within the past 14 days, have you had close contact with, someone who has been in isolation for COVID-19 or had a test confirming they have the virus?
 Close contact

 is less than 6 feet for 15 minutes or more.

 Yes – STAY HOME and seek medical care

-- Have you had any one or more of these symptoms today or within the past 24 hours?
-Are these symptoms
+- a.
+Have you had any one or more of these symptoms today or within the past 3 days?

 - Shortness of breath/trouble breathing